 Our pricing honors your calling!

 Anderson University School of Theology and Christian Ministry has undertaken efforts to assess our alignment with the needs of seminary students and the important work they have done and continue to do.
-In recognition of the uniqueness of professions surrounding a calling to ministry, our pricing will change for all students, whether they are already enrolled or just arriving to the program, starting in the fall of 2017.
-The adjusted cost of $425 per credit hour (up to 12) will continue to be supplemented with direct aid to our students with an aim to fit the cost of a seminary education into a life focused on faith and service.
+In recognition of the uniqueness of professions surrounding a calling to ministry, our pricing changed in the fall of 2017 for all students, whether they are already enrolled or just arriving to the program.
+The adjusted cost continues to be supplemented with direct aid to our students with an aim to fit the cost of a seminary education into a life focused on faith and service.